Bouliki972/bouliki/worldcup.md

 It is important to notice that teams like are not playing at home since a while due to wars.
 So delocalisation is the word of the month, year.
 Word that should actually supports EDI equity, Diversity & Inclusivity.
 It is sadly far from the reality.

 Back to the game I love.
-I hope an African will win the title perfect at least make it to the final.
+I hope an African country will win the title perfect at least make it to the final.